Common Pattern for Life Changes

 Believe another lie

-What’s obvious about the BETTER column?
+What’s evident about the BETTER column?
 Right, it involves believing TRUTH!

 Truth is imperative for a “better” life.
 When your life changes for the better, truth is there somewhere.
 “Better” in this context does not mean winning the lottery.
-While that is possibly better for some, if they have the right thinking about stewardship, for most it creates a nightmare.
+While that is possibly better for some, if they have the correct thinking about stewardship, but it creates a nightmare for most.
 So, “better” is a life that closely aligns with God’s prescription.

 And, let me introduce another word to consider – REALITY.
 Reality is “in actual fact, the quality or state of being real.”